 Contact center leaders face a unique set of challenges that are even more difficult to manage with outdated tools.
 While spreadsheets are a familiar tool, easy to access and have served a purpose, they are increasingly insufficient for the complex demands of modern contact centers.

-By breaking out of the status quo and advancing to modern workforce planning software, contact center leaders can overcome these challenges, improve staffing allocation, reduce wait times and costs, and ultimately improve the customer experience, helping retain clients and maintain a competitive edge.
+By advancing to a purpose-built workforce capacity planning solution like the Anaplan Contact Center Planning application, leaders can overcome these challenges, improve staffing allocation, reduce wait times and costs, and ultimately elevate the customer experience — helping retain clients and maintain a competitive edge.